Comparison Of Deep Object Detectors On A New Vulnerable Pedestrian Dataset: Experiments and Discussion

 \subsection{Experimental Setup}

 We follow each model's authors' recommendations to set the hyper-parameters.
 We train the five state-of-the-art models on the proposed BGVP dataset.
+All models that are selected were pre-trained on MS-COCO dataset, allowing a fair comparison of their results on our dataset.
 Our training is performed on google colab and the Ohio Supercomputer Center (OSC) clusters.
 We report our results in terms of the Mean Average Precision (mAP).
 We use mAP 0.5 and mAP 0.5:0.95 as our primary metrics to analyze model performance.